 You will find information regarding compensation amounts for whiplash injuries and how to calculate compensation estimates for your own claim in the sections below.
 We also answer questions about when a whiplash claim is denied and what to do if the party at fault refuses your claim.

-In addition to this, we discuss how to prove a whiplash claim and talk about the two heads of compensation you could claim, aside from those related to your pain and suffering.
+In addition to this, we discuss how to claim for whiplash and talk about the two heads of compensation you could claim, aside from those related to your pain and suffering.
 If you have questions after reading this guide or would like us to provide you with free legal advice tailored to your situation, you can call our helpline at any time on 0161 696 9685.

 Select A Section